demery/iso639-config/README.md

 It depends on the [iso-639][] gem.

-The configuration page uses the jQuery JavaScript libraries to handle Ajax requests.
+The configuration page uses the jQuery to handle Ajax requests.

 ### Build and install the gem

-This code is not ready to publish to RubyGems.org, so for now, you'll need to clone the repo, build the gem, intall the gem, and add it to your `Gemfile`:
+This code is not ready to publish to RubyGems.org, so for now, you'll need to clone the repo, build the gem, install the gem, and add it to your `Gemfile`:

     $ git clone git@github.com:demery/iso639-config.git
     $ cd iso639-config